BillyDM/visage-graphics-bindings/README.md

 # Visage-Graphics Language Bindings
 Experimental language bindings to the hardware-accelerated [bgfx](https://github.com/bkaradzic/bgfx)-based 2D graphics engine from the [Visage](https://github.com/VitalAudio/visage) GUI library.
 Note this *ONLY* binds to the `visage_graphics` module inside Visage and not to the entire Visage library.

 *This repository is currently a work in progress and is very experimental.
-There is no gaurantee that these bindings will ever be finished.*
+There is no guarantee that these bindings will ever be finished.*

 Currently this repository provides bindings for C and Rust.
 Feel free to open a PR with any language bindings you wish to see!
 (Once the C bindings are complete of course.)